The Versatile Optical Transponder (OEO) in WDM System

 Optical transponder, also referred to as O-E-O (optical-electrical-optical) is an integrated part and is very crucial for the signal transmission in the whole WDM network system.
 An optical transponder works by converting the incoming signal from the end or client service to a WDM wavelength.
 This process is important in WDM system and this post will explain why and how it is achieved by optical transponder.

 An optical transponder consists of a transmitter and a responder, which is similar to a transceiver that includes a transmitter and a receiver.
 The optical transponder extends the transmission distance by converting the wavelengths and amplifying the signal.
 It automatically receives, amplifies and then retransmits a signal on a different wavelength without changing the data/signal content.
 That is to say, an optical signal received by the transponder is converted to an electrical data stream which it then processes and regenerates.
 The transponder then converts the signal of standard optical wavelengths to an optical CWDM (coarse WDM) or DWDM (dense WDM) signal.
 This process is commonly referred to as OEO (optical to electrical to optical) conversion.

 Figure 1: Schematic diagram of a fiber optic transponder.

-Instead of simply regenerating the original signal during the process, modern WDM transponder is endowed with the 3R system (reshape, retime, reamplify), which is capable of cleaning up, monitoring and amplifying the signal accurately and closely.
+Instead of simply regenerating the original signal during the process, modern WDM transponders are endowed with the 3R system (reshape, retime, reamplify), which is capable of cleaning up, monitoring and amplifying the signal accurately and closely.

 The optical transponder is needed in WDM system for several reasons.
 Firstly, in a case where equipment of different wavelengths need to communicate with each other, the optical transponder can solve the incompatible problem between them.
 Secondly, there is more than one fiber optic network provided by different providers and of different standards.
 We need WDM transponder to traverse from one fiber optic network to another.
 These requirements are divided into three converting types in practical applications.